Lambay Island: Harbour and approach

 Lutyens also designed the approach from the harbour, with curved step-like terraces reminiscent of the now-vanished Ripetta in Rome and a series of ellipses, circles being a long-standing symbol of welcome and also of wholeness.
 Characteristically, having ascended those Baroque steps, one has to cross an open field to come to the curtain wall, the entrance gateway not being at first visible.

 Chapel

 On a small cliff-top near the White House is a 19th-century Roman Catholic chapel.
 It has a portico of tapering stone columns, added by Lutyens, and a barrel-vaulted ceiling.
 Inside are various religious symbols and artefacts made by members of the family, including the little stained-glass window.

 National school

 The school building was located within the castle's curtilage, on a path from the castle to the harbour.
 At peak operations, in the 1840s, it had 40 children enrolled.
+It is not currently in operation.